gawill1234/interview_codes/README.md

 it's been set to one for later cycle tests.
-The deal with this is you need to know which node actually ends the list and begins the cycle.  "visited" does that. see break_cycle.c
+The deal with this is you need to know which node actually ends the list and begins the cycle.  "visited" does that.

+Let's be realistic.
+If you have to do this, you've got a bug and you're trying to figure it out.
+Using visited is probably the easiest way to find the issue.
+If someone says do it all the time, tell them your skills are such that you avoid creating the cycle in the first place.  :)

+see break_cycle.c
 ```